Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-minister/_index.md

 gamepage: true
 boardgame: true

-title: "Bunny Bidding"
+title: "Maybe Minister"
-headerTitle: "Snatch the best offers containing the one secret egg that scores you points."
+headerTitle: "Change the law to expand your power, but do it subtly enough that most players will vote for you."
-blurb: "Play rounds adding cards to the secret offer and bidding on it.
-But use your highest value cards wisely, because only ONE type of egg actually scores you points in the end!"
+blurb: "Propose changes to the law of the land as you try to expand your own power, but you can only do so if the majority of the other political factions agree."

 extraCSS: true
 downloadLink: ""